-qTest Manager can be used to import test cases from an Excel spreadsheet to create new test cases as well as to make changes to existing test cases.
-While there is an example sample template, as long as the test cases and steps are individual rows, any column value can be mapped to a custom field within qTest Manager.
-Lastly, our import wizard provides the ability to import test cases directly into specific modules by altering the Excel file's individual sheet names to align to the modules within qTest Manager.
+In qTest Manager, you can import test cases from an Excel spreadsheet to create new test cases as well as to make changes to existing test cases.
+While there is an Example Sample Template, any column value can be mapped to a custom field within qTest Manager, as long as the test cases and steps are individual rows.
+Our import wizard provides the ability to import test cases directly into specific modules by altering the Excel file's individual sheet names to align to the modules within qTest Manager.

-Importing test cases from Excel consists of the following steps, described below.
+Importing Test Cases from Excel consists of the following steps:

 - Import the Excel file to qTest Manager.